aws-samples/sample-aws-modernization-with-intel-opea/content/Module 2/test_example/index.en.md

 ![Block](/static/images/violated.png)

 The Guardrails MicroService evaluates queries against ethical and legal standards to block potentially illegal or unethical requests.
-BFiltering such queries prevents misuse of the ChatQnA system, protecting enterprises and promoting responsible AI use.
+Filtering such queries prevents misuse of the ChatQnA system, protecting enterprises and promoting responsible AI use.
 This microservice serves as a crucial defense, ensuring the system's integrity and user safety.

 The following response is provided by the Guardrails microservice, and by extension the ChatQnA pipeline:
 ```